 where w_i (t + 1) is the i-th updated weight, ed_k is the error derivative for the k-th node, and learn_rate is an update coefficient parameter.

-The backpropagation algorithm can be used to train a multilayer network to approximate arbitrary nonlinear functions and can be used for regression or classification problems.
+The backpropagation algorithm can be used to train a multilayer network to approximate arbitrary nonlinear functions and can be used for problems of regression or classification.

 The input and output values must be normalized such that x is in [0; 1].
 Initial weights are usually small random values in [0; 0.5].
 Weights can be updated either online (after exposure to each input pattern) or in batches (after a fixed number of patterns have been observed).
 Batch updates should be more stable than online updates for some complex issues.